-There are lots of different kinds of kiln and methods of firing clay.
+There are lots of different kinds of kilns and methods of firing clay.
 The two most commonly used methods of firing are gas and electric kilns.

 Disclaimer – this article is for informational purposes, and does not constitute advice.
 There are health and safety considerations in using a kiln.
 Please consult an appropriate professional about using a pottery kiln in your home.